CTLT

 • Promote thoughtful and effective implementation of new knowledge and methods that benefit student success.

-This year's cohort of early career faculty aligns with the campus strategic priority to enhance student success through eliminating equity gaps.
+Each year's cohort aligns with the campus strategic priority to enhance student success through eliminating equity gaps.
 This means that participating faculty's accomplishments will contribute to that priorities through strengthening their teaching effectiveness.
 The cohort has faculty peer facilitators who will provide guidance encouragement and opportunities to connect with cohort peers.
-Participants will focus on a specific course for the program, with full expectations that insights and methods gained can be implemented eventually in all the courses that they teach.

 Focus Courses

-Applicants will be asked to identify a focus course that they teach regularly and that they see has high potential for improvements in design and teaching methods to enhance student success.
+Applicants identify a focus course that they teach regularly and that has high potential for improvements in design and teaching methods to enhance student success.
+The expectation is that the insights and methods gained can be implemented eventually in all the courses that they teach.

 Cohort Facilitators